egnascimento/productivefieldsdetection/README.md

-# Crop Field Detection with Machine Learning
+# Productive Crop Field Detection

 This repository contains a project focused on detecting productive crop fields.
 The goal is to develop a model that can analyze satellite imagery and identify areas where crops are thriving, enabling farmers and agricultural organizations to make informed decisions about resource allocation and crop management.